A Complete Guide to Automation Frameworks

 Cucumber is an open-source system for automation that leverages the Gherkin language to write test scenarios, enabling domain experts, executives, and engineers to collaborate and communicate.

 Aslak Hellesøy founded it in 2008 to facilitate collaboration between commercial and technical teams.
-Cucumber is popular among organizations that want to simplify their testing process and incorporate all stakeholders.
+Cucumber is popular among organizations that want to simplify their process and incorporate all stakeholders.

 It facilitates behavior-driven development (BDD) testing, which allows teams to design application behavior from the user’s viewpoint, resulting in higher overall application quality.